mreshnaan/backend-boilerplate/README.md

 ## Introduction

-This document provides instructions on how to use the POS System API, including how to run the playground, access the Swagger documentation, and start the project.
+This document provides instructions on how to use the backend API, including how to run the playground, access the Swagger documentation, and start the project.

 ## Table of Contents